-I had no mentor, so I took in Theosophy, Paul Brunton, gosh (have to tell the truth here) Lobsang Rampa, Huxley, Marco Pallis, Edwin Arnold, Alan Watts, Edward Conze, Christmas Humphreys, Alexandra David-Neel, the Evans-Wentz translations, yoga and much, much more weird stuff.
+I had no mentor, so I took in Theosophy, Paul Brunton, a bit of Ouspensky, gosh (have to tell the truth here) Lobsang Rampa, Huxley, Marco Pallis, Edwin Arnold, Alan Watts, Edward Conze, Christmas Humphreys, Alexandra David-Neel, the Evans-Wentz translations, yoga and much, much more weird stuff.
 I followed no particular sequence and had no scheme.
 I trusted that if I chucked everything in and let it compost down I might come out with something fertile.
 More by luck than judgement, that seemed to happen.

 Over time I saw that Buddhism was the way to go.
 I was drawn to the crystal clear core combined with the glorious ornamentation of special methods.

 In 1974, while staying at what was then called Kham Tibetan House, I formally became a Buddhist (“took refuge”) with Lama Chime Rinpoche.
 Since then I have been fortunate enough to also receive teachings from quite a number of other, mostly Kagyu or Nyingma teachers, high and low*.

 To compensate for the undisciplined start to my studies, I worked for an M.Phil. in the History and Phenomenology of Religion at Leicester University.
 I wrote a thesis on “Initiation in Tibetan Buddhism”, and the degree was awarded in 1979.
 (The thesis, by the way, which is not available digitally, is absolutely not worth reading now.
 I checked.)